openpracticelibrary-ja/openpracticelibrary2024/src/pages/practice/metrics-based-process-mapping.md

 jumbotron: /images/mbpm-delta-air4-cluster-vm-provisioning.png
 area: discovery-loop-why
 people: 2+
-time: 2+ hours
+time: 4+ hours
 perspectives: []
-difficulty: easy
+difficulty: hard
 jumbotronAlt: Example photo of a facilitated MBPM run
 ---
 ## What is it?